UCEAP Scholarship FAQs

 Q: Does UCEAP offer Scholarships?

-A: Yes, scholarships and aid for UCEAP are distributed each year at UC campuses and through the UCEAP Scholarship program.
-UCEAP offers many scholarships and will award a total of at least $500,000 in new scholarships annually for three years, beginning in 2012-2013.
+A: Yes, scholarships and aid for UCEAP are distributed each year at UC campuses and through the UCEAP Promise Awards and Program Scholarships.
+UCEAP offers many scholarships and will award a total of at least $1 million annually.
 Check with your study abroad office to find out more about campus programs.

 Q: Do I have to qualify for financial aid to be considered for a UCEAP Scholarship?